-The Councils are responsible for the collection of litter from any area of public land within the districts.
-The Councils' Cleansing and Environmental Services Teams work together to take preventative measures, investigate incidents and the causes of littering, maintain collection facilities and clean up or remove waste.
+We are responsible for the collection of litter from any area of public land within the district.
+Our Cleansing and Environmental Services Team work to take preventative measures, investigate incidents and the causes of littering, maintain collection facilities and clean up or remove waste.

 It is recommended that anyone participating in these activities obtains suitable public liability and any other relevant insurance to cover the event.